transceptor-technology/dutycalls.me.docs/docs/getting-started.md

 ### What is a channel?

 A channel can be seen as a path a notification follows after being sent.
 All of the notifications from all of the sources that provide the same `channelName` will gather here.
-When sending a notification to DutyCalls, it is also mandatory to provide the name of one or more channels.
-Users will be able to subscribe to these channels, what ensures that they will receive these notifications.
+When sending a notification to DutyCalls, it is mandatory to provide the name of at least one channel.
+Users will be able to subscribe to these channels, which ensures that they will receive these notifications.

 To add a channel.
 Go to the channels page and click on the **Add channel** button.